 Concurrent enrollment courses are a great way to start Moving Mountains toward your future.
 Just follow these steps to get started.

-Apply to ACC so you can get college credit for your concurrent enrollment courses.
-After you have applied, you’ll get an ACC student ID number (S#) and can then register for your ACC courses.
+Apply to ACC (if you have not done so previously) so you can get college credit for your concurrent enrollment courses.

 You’ll need a few things when you apply, so have them handy:

 - *If you do not have a Social Security Number, you can still participate in the concurrent enrollment program by selecting the appropriate citizenship status when completing the ACC admission application.

 - A personal email address (not your parent’s/guardian’s or your high school email)

 - Residency information from a parent/guardian